-Assignment for November 11: First Case Study Presentations in Small Group
+Assignment for October 31: First Case Study Presentations in Small Group

-- 1. All students are expected to prepare a written case study dealing with their current field education placement.
-The case should deal with either "a first experience" or an incident (episode) that raises issues pertaining to pastoral identity or pastoral authority. - 2.
-Two students will present their case in their small group on November 11, and are asked to make copies in advance for members of the group. - 3.
-All students will submit their written case studies to the small group leader. - 4.
-Further reflection on your case study can be part of your journal entry this week, as well as other class material and/or related field education experiences.
+1. All students are expected to prepare a written case study dealing with their field education placement.
+The case should deal with either "a first experience" or an incident (episode) that raises issues pertaining to pastoral identity or pastoral authority.

+2. Two students will present their case in their small group on November 8 and are asked to make copies in advance for members of the group.

+3. All students will submit their written case studies to the professor at the end of the class.

-November 11: First Case Study Presentations - Meet as a Small Group
+October 31: First Case Study Presentations - Meet as a Small Group